Let’s be our own masters: President

 Zimbabwe has shaken off the unflattering tag of victimhood and helplessness in the face of illegal sanctions and through a cocktail of interventions has been able to develop itself economically through internal solutions.

-In his weekly column in The Sunday Mail, President Mnangagwa said the country should continue looking inwardly for its development, notwithstanding the baneful illegal sanctions that were imposed to make the economy implode.
+In his weekly column in The Sunday Mail, President Mnangagwa said the country should continue looking inward for its development, notwithstanding the baneful illegal sanctions that were imposed to make the economy implode.

 “Our industry, too, has a big role to play in the fight against sanctions,” he said.